katacoda-scenarios/kubeless-scenarios/getting-started/step1.md

 `kubectl get pods -n kubeless`{{execute}}

 As soon as the controller starts you can deploy a function.
+In this getting started guide you do not need to wait for the other pods to start.
+HTTP triggered functions are available right away.